 Ford Taunus 3.0

-Cars complying with BARC/CTCC Classic and Historic Touring Car regulations will have their class determined by actual capacity.
+Cars complying with BARC/CTCRC Classic and Historic Touring Car regulations will have their class determined by actual capacity.

 The responsibility to prove eligibility is always that of the Competitor.
 For clarification of a Competitor refer to the Motorsport UK Yearbook section B. Nomenclature & Definitions.

-Proof of a vehicles’ eligibility may be substantiated by production of a Historic Technical Passport (HTP) or Homologation papers stamped by the ASN.
+Proof of a vehicles’ eligibility may be substantiated by production of a Historic Technical Passport (HTP), or Homologation papers stamped by the ASN.
 These documents, where issued, for that vehicle and these must be available for inspection when required.

-Where no such paperwork is available, the Competitor must produce written confirmation from the Championship Organisers as to the eligibility of the vehicle model in question.

-The Championship Organisers in conjunction with a Licensed Eligibility Scrutineer shall determine matters as to the eligibility and the implementation which may involve photographing any part of the vehicle and performing electrical diagnostics at the Scrutineer’s discretion.
+Where no such paperwork is available, the Competitor must produce written proof that the vehicle entered is “In Period”.
+Confirmation from the Championship Organisers and Eligibility team as to the eligibility of the vehicle model in question will be notified.
+The Championship Organisers in conjunction with a Licensed Eligibility Scrutineer shall determine matters as to the eligibility and the implementation which may involve photographing, sealing, removing or inspecting any part of the vehicle and performing electrical diagnostics at the Scrutineer’s discretion.

 7.2.3 Unless specifically permitted in these regulations, all components must be to original Manufacturers Specification.